DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-interview.md

     - content/train-to-be-a-teacher/promos/adviser-promo-interviews
 ---

 Congratulations on being invited for an interview!
-This is an important stage in successfully getting a place on a teacher training course.
+This is an important stage in successfully getting a place on a primary or secondary teacher training course.

 These tips can help you prepare for a successful interview.

-It could be an interview for a course that leads to qualified teacher status (QTS), QTS with a postgraduate certificate in education (PGCE), or PGCE without QTS.
+It could be an interview for a course that leads to qualified teacher status (QTS) or QTS with a postgraduate certificate in education (PGCE).

 The exact interview process will vary depending on the teacher training provider.